 Your boundaries say, “I matter.
 My feelings matter.
 My ideas matter.
 My health matters.
 My dreams matter.
 My needs matter.”
 And if others won’t treat you well, you have options.
 You can emotionally detach, physically distance yourself. or end the relationship.
 Boundaries are about doing what’s right for you, not about forcing others to do what you want.

-Setting boundaries is a skill that takes practice and I hope these five tips make setting boundaries a bit easier.
+Setting boundaries is a skill that takes practice and I hope these five tips make doing so a bit easier.
 If you’re just beginning to set boundaries, you may feel guilty and perhaps even selfish or mean.
 This is because it’s new, not because you’re doing something wrong.
 Your needs are valid and setting limits will get easier the more you do it!